Heathwood

 Table Chart PROFILE FAQ

-As of this date, 4,040 residents are employed, with workforce participation at 110.6%, significantly higher than Greater Brisbane's 70.7%.
-Census responses indicate that 17.6% of residents work from home, though Covid-19 lockdown impacts should be considered.
-Employment is concentrated in health care & social assistance, retail trade, and professional & technical services, with notable concentration in the former at 1.3 times the regional average.
-Construction employment is limited at 6.1%, compared to the regional average of 9.0%.
+Workforce participation in Heathwood is broadly similar to Greater Brisbane's 69.6%.
+According to Census responses, a moderate 17.6% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Employment among residents is concentrated in health care & social assistance, retail trade, and professional & technical services.
+The area has a particularly notable concentration in health care & social assistance, with employment levels at 1.3 times the regional average.

-Many residents commute elsewhere for work based on Census working population counts.
-Between September 2024 and September 2025, employment levels increased by 0.2% while labour force grew by 1.4%, leading to a rise in unemployment rate by 1.1 percentage points.
-This contrasts with Greater Brisbane where employment rose by 3.8%, labour force grew by 3.3%, and unemployment fell by 0.5 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Heathwood's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years, assuming constant population projections for illustrative purposes.
+Meanwhile, construction has limited presence with 6.1% employment compared to 9.0% regionally.
+Many residents commute elsewhere for work based on the count of Census working population to local population.
+During the year to December 2025, the labour force decreased by 10.1%, while employment declined by 11.2%, causing unemployment to rise by 1.1 percentage points in Heathwood.
+This contrasts with Greater Brisbane where employment rose by 3.2%, the labour force grew by 3.0%, and unemployment fell 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Heathwood.
+These projections suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Heathwood's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment